rafid-2020331095/research-paper-rag-assessment/PULL_REQUEST_TEMPLATE.md

 This PR implements an end-to-end FastAPI-based RAG system for academic papers with robust ingestion, section-aware chunking, vector storage in Qdrant, and grounded QA with citations.
 The flow:

 - Upload one or more PDFs via `POST /api/papers/upload`.
-Each file is persisted under `uploaded_papers/`, parsed with `PyPDF2`, and sectionized using heuristics in `PDFProcessor._identify_sections` driven by canonical `SECTION_PATTERNS` for Abstract/Introduction/Methods/Results/Discussion/Conclusion/References.
-Text is chunked per section into ~1000-token-equivalent character windows with ~200-token-equivalent overlap, ensuring sentence boundaries and page attribution.
+Each file is persisted under `uploaded_papers/`, Parsed with `PyMuPDF` and sectionized using heuristics in `PDFProcessor._identify_sections`, driven by canonical SECTION_PATTERNS for Abstract, Introduction, Methods, Results, Discussion, Conclusion, and References.
+Text is chunked per section into bigger, section-based chunks with a target of ~1200 tokens, a maximum of 1800 tokens, a minimum of 300 tokens, and ~60 tokens of overlap, preserving sentence boundaries and page numbers.
 - Embeddings are generated in batches using Sentence Transformers `all-MiniLM-L6-v2` (dim=384).
 Chunks are stored to Qdrant with payload metadata: `paper_id`, `paper_title`, `content`, `section`, `page_number`, `chunk_index`.
 Vector ids returned by Qdrant are persisted alongside chunks in Postgres.
 - Queries hit `POST /api/query?query=...` with optional `paper_ids` or `paper_filenames` for filtering.
 A query embedding is computed and used to retrieve top-k similar chunks from Qdrant, with an internal filter on `paper_id`.
 Retrieved chunks are formatted into a structured context block.
-- The LLM (`LLM_TYPE` switchable; defaults to Ollama Cloud through `ollama` client; DeepSeek supported) receives a structured prompt that enforces grounding, citation formatting, and emits a confidence score.
+- The LLM (`LLM_TYPE` switchable; defaults to Ollama Cloud through `ollama` client; `deepseek-v3.1:671b`supported) receives a structured prompt that enforces grounding, citation formatting, and emits a confidence score.
 The answer is returned with citations built from the retrieved payloads and mapped to stored chunks where possible.
 - Query history (text, response time, optional rating) is stored, retrievable via `GET /api/query/history`, and rateable via `POST /api/query/history/{id}/rate`.
 - Analytics exposes `GET /api/analytics/popular`, clustering past queries (KMeans over query embeddings) to present popular semantic topics with example queries.